-Andrew Yaffa is an aggressive and committed attorney who concentrates his efforts in personal injury, wrongful death, products liability and medical malpractice litigation.
+Andrew Yaffa is an aggressive and committed attorney who concentrates his efforts on personal injury, wrongful death, products liability, and medical malpractice litigation.
 His passion for his clients extends far beyond the realm of the cases he tries—he takes each case personally and ensures that his clients are provided for in every way possible.

 One of the most pivotal cases of his career includes Francisca Herrera and Abraham Candelario v.
 Ag-Mart Produce, Inc., which dealt with a young boy, Carlito Candelario-Herrera, who was born without arms or legs as a result of his mother being sprayed with pesticides while working in various tomato fields.
 Discovery in the case uncovered numerous violations by Ag-Mart, the company employing Carlitos’ mother, including sub-par work conditions.
 During the course of this case, Andy traveled to Washington D.C. to testify before a Congressional Subcommittee on the treatment of workers in these situations and as a result, Ag-Mart has implemented new policies to ensure its employees are safe and protected.
-In addition, his work on this case was featured in the book Tomatoland, an expose into the inappropriate mass production of tomatoes in America.
+In addition, his work on this case was featured in the book Tomatoland, an expose to the inappropriate mass production of tomatoes in America.

-Another case which Andy spearheaded, he represented the family of the late Deputy Todd Fatta, who was shot and killed while serving a warrant on a registered sex offender suspected of being involved with child pornography.
-Andy filed a wrongful death lawsuit against Broward Sherriff’s Office (BSO) and as a result of the case, BSO changed its protocol for Officer’s serving warrants, which will save lives.
+Another case that Andy spearheaded, he represented the family of the late Deputy Todd Fatta, who was shot and killed while serving a warrant on a registered sex offender suspected of being involved with child pornography.
+Andy filed a wrongful death lawsuit against Broward Sherriff’s Office (BSO) and as a result of the case, BSO changed its protocol for Officers serving warrants, which will save lives.

 An active member of the community, Andy serves on the Board of Directors of Margaux’s Miracle Foundation, a nonprofit organization dedicated to publishing the results of research seeking to test and improve upon complementary treatment for cancer patients, with a focus on Ewing’s sarcoma and other childhood cancers.
 He is also an active supporter of the Crohn’s and Colitis Foundation of America.